adelarue/cos_2021/2_data_wrangling/README.md

 Before class, it is recommended to skim through the [online session notes].

-We recommend you follow along in class using the `S2_script.R` and `S2_exercises.R` files, which will allow you to live-code along with the session leader and work through un-solved exercises.
+We recommend you follow along in class using the `S2_script.R` file, which will allow you to live-code along with the session leader and work through un-solved exercises.

-It may be helpful, however, to also keep handy the `S2_script_full.R` and `S2_exercises_solved.R` files which have all code and exercise answers filled in.

 ## Pre-assignment 2: Download `R` and RStudio